ZiLin-628/FIT1045-HD-Custom-Project/README.md

 **Streamlit-based Web GUI**: Interactive, user-friendly web interface accessible via browser for all operations.

 **Multi-Currency System**: Support for multiple currencies with automatic conversion to MYR using Currency API.
-Exchange rates cached for 1 hours.
+Exchange rates cached daily and refresh at midnight (00:00).

 ### Transaction Management